Hazard identification is a core WHMIS requirement

 How hazardous are your hazardous products?

 Every workplace is different and uses different products.
 Under the United Nations Globally Harmonized System of Classification and Labelling of Chemicals (GHS) there are approximately 70 different hazards identified.
-A typical workplace has about 40 of these hazards.

 - Flag critical chemical hazards for your attention